open5e/open5e/source/characters/races.rst

 Half-Orc Traits
 ^^^^^^^^^^^^^^^

-Your half-­orc character has certain traits deriving from your orc ancestry.
+Your half-orc character has certain traits deriving from your orc ancestry.

 **Ability Score Increase.** Your Strength score increases by 2, and your Constitution score increases by 1.

-**Age.** Half-­orcs mature a little faster than humans, reaching adulthood around age 14.
+**Age.** Half-orcs mature a little faster than humans, reaching adulthood around age 14.
 They age noticeably faster and rarely live longer than 75 years.

-**Alignment.** Half-­orcs inherit a tendency toward chaos from their orc parents and are not strongly inclined toward good.
-Half-­orcs raised among orcs and willing to live out their lives among them are usually evil.
+**Alignment.** Half-orcs inherit a tendency toward chaos from their orc parents and are not strongly inclined toward good.
+Half-orcs raised among orcs and willing to live out their lives among them are usually evil.

-**Size.** Half-­orcs are somewhat larger and bulkier than humans, and they range from 5 to well over 6 feet tall.
+**Size.** Half-orcs are somewhat larger and bulkier than humans, and they range from 5 to well over 6 feet tall.
 Your size is Medium.

 **Speed.** Your base walking speed is 30 feet.